 At no time is a volunteer to accept a gift from a resident, nor should volunteers give residents food, gifts or money.
-If a resident makes any request of a volunteer that is not covered in this handbook, please ask for guidance from the Volunteer and Community Resource Program Coordinator.
+If a resident makes any request of a volunteer that is not covered in this handbook, please ask for guidance from the Director of Volunteer Services.